 Also, on the Basking Ridge Campus, the C. B. Newton Library displayed photos submitted by Black families in all three divisions of the Pingry community.

 At the Lower School, the curriculum for each grade was enhanced with lessons, projects, and readings for Black History Month.
 These included the "I am unique" project to talk about skin color (K); the importance of having a voice (1); Black History books during workshops and social studies (2); Freedom Quilts (3); Amanda Gorman's poem "The Hill We Climb" from the Presidential Inauguration (4 and 5); the contributions of Black musicians (Music); the identity and interests of African American scientists and engineers beyond white coats and science labs (Science); African American ballet dancer Misty Copeland (K-2 Drama); and a bird unit about African American author and ornithologist Dr. J. Drew Lanham (Kindergarten Science and Art collaboration).
-Plus, parents participated in virtual readings for the African American Read-In, which the Lower School Library hosted as part of the National African American Read-In.
+Plus, parents and grandparents, including parents of Upper School students, participated in more than 35 virtual readings for the week-long African American Read-In, which the Lower School Library hosted as part of the National African American Read-In.
 The goal of the event is to make literature a significant part of Black History Month and to celebrate the works of African American authors.

 Bria Barnes, Middle School English Teacher and Middle School Assistant Director of Diversity, Equity, and Inclusion